Skip to content

 Variety shows

 The principle is dusted off again at the end of the day at each of the Fringe's main comedy venues - this time, with the emphasis squarely on the stand-up segment of the programme.
-These alcohol-fuelled late-night parties, which can run for several hours, are a bit like the kebab at the end of a pub crawl: not honestly all that nice, not something you'd choose when sober, but somehow irresistible at the time.
-The running orders change nightly, and typically feature one or two well-known names - together with a whole load of also-rans.
-Examples include Late and Live at the Gilded Balloon, and the Underbelly's Free Beer Show.
+These alcohol-fuelled late-night parties, which can run for several hours, are a bit like the kebab at the end of a pub crawl: not something you'd choose when sober, but somehow irresistible at the time.
+The running orders change nightly, and typically feature one or two well-known names together with an extensive under-card.
+Examples include Late and Live at the Gilded Balloon, and the cheekily similar Late and Free at Espionage.

 << Choosing from programmes Flyers >>